-3.1.
-General Assemblies of members are Ordinary or Extraordinary as defined in the Constitution (Articles 17, 18 and 19).
-The President can invite observers other than from the membership to attend a General Assembly.
-Such observers can speak at the invitation of the President but cannot vote.
+3.1 General Assemblies of Members may be Ordinary or Extraordinary as defined by the Constitution (Articles 17, 18 and 19).
+The President may invite observers other than from the membership to attend a General Assembly; such observers may speak at the invitation of the President but may not vote.

-3.2.
-Ordinary General Assemblies
+3.2 Ordinary General Assemblies

-3.2.1.
-The functions of the Ordinary General Assembly of Members include:
+3.2.1 The functions of the Ordinary General Assembly of Members shall include:

-- a) To elect the members of the Board of Governors, at least every three years; - b) To adopt the work programme of the World Water Council for the coming period as well as the general policies and strategies for this period; - c) To approve the Auditors' report, the annual financial statements, the accounts of the World Water Council and the estimates of income and expenditure for the coming period;
+a.
+To elect the Members of the Board of Governors, at least every three years;

+b.
+To adopt the work programme of the Council for the coming period as well as the general policies and strategies for this period, c.
+To approve the auditor's report, the annual financial statements, the accounts of the Council and the estimates of income and expenditures for the coming period;

-- d) To adopt the appointment of Auditors as proposed by the Board of Governors; - e) To adopt any amendment to the By-Laws of the World Water Council.
+d.
+To adopt the appointment of Auditors as proposed by the Board;

+e.
+To adopt any amendments to the By-Laws of the Council.

 3.2.2.
-For Ordinary General Assemblies, provided the quorum is met as mentioned in Article 18 of the Constitution, the decisions will be adopted by a simple majority of the voting members.
-The quorum is established by integrating all the voters.
+For Ordinary General Assemblies, provided the quorum is met as described in Article 18 of the Constitution, decisions shall be taken by a simple majority of all voting members.
+The quorum shall be considered at the beginning of the meeting.

-3.3.
-Extraordinary General Assemblies
+3.3 Extraordinary General Assemblies

-3.3.1.
-Extraordinary General Assemblies of Members are convened, in accordance with the provisions of Article 17 of the Constitution, to adopt any amendment of the Constitution of the World Water Council.

-3.3.2.
-For Extraordinary General Assemblies, if the required quorum is met as mentioned in Article 19 of the Constitution, the resolutions will be adopted by a qualified majority of voting members, including proxies.
+3.3.1 Extraordinary General Assemblies of Members shall be called, according to the dispositions in Article 17 of the Constitution, in order to adopt any modifications to the Constitution of the Council.
+3.3.2 For Extraordinary General Assemblies, provided the quorum is met as described in Article 19 of the Constitution, resolutions shall be adopted by a qualified majority of all voting members, including proxies.

-3.4.
-Meeting venue
+3.4 Venue of meetings